alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 ### The next() method and arguments

 One interesting thing about JavaScript generators is that it is possible to can pass values into them.
 You can do this by passing values as arguments to the `next()` method when you call it.
+We briefly touched talked about this in the "Assigning yield to variables" section.

-This means that JavaScript generators can not only send data out via `yield`, they can also accept data from the outside.
+What this means is that JavaScript generators can not only send data out via `yield`, they can also accept data from the outside.
 However, there is a catch.
-Passing data to `next()` method will not work on the first call, when you start the generator for the first time.
+Passing data to `next()` method will not work the first time you will call it.
+Or, when you start the generator for the first time.

 When you call the `next()` method for the first time every line of code before the first `yield` will be executed printed.
 Here is the problem.
 It is through the `yield` generator can access any value you passed into the `next()` method.
 As I sad, the first `next()` will execute only code that precedes the first `yield`.
 The generator will not execute that first `yield`.

-Instead, it will pause.
-No `yield` has been executed and so the value you passed has been discarded.
+Instead, the generator will pause itself before it can execute the first `yield`.
+Since no `yield` has been executed the value you passed into `next()` has been discarded.
 It is only on the second call of `next()`, and additional calls, where the value passed will be available through `yield` inside the generator.

 Let's take a look at one code example with comments to illustrate and explain how this works.

 ```JavaScript
 // Create generator